Chauffeur: Training

 In addition to the minimum legal requirements, limousine companies often require their chauffeurs to undergo specific extra training.
-These courses may involve evasive driving or defensive driving techniques, the proper methods to ensure safety in the most extreme conditions such as inclement weather, a flat tire at high speeds, or other exterior influences for loss of vehicular control, etc. Most companies also have their own courses as to what they expect from their chauffeurs.
-Chauffeurs may be taught proper etiquette for use when they are in presence of their clientele.
+These courses may involve evasive driving or defensive driving techniques, the proper methods to ensure safety in the most extreme conditions, such as inclement weather, a flat tire at high speeds, or other exterior influences for loss of vehicular control, etc.

+Many companies also have courses on what they expect from their chauffeurs.
+Chauffeurs may be taught proper etiquette when they are in the presence of their clientele.
 They may also be trained for services to the client beyond the car itself, such as for a personal valet or bodyguard.

-Many companies and local licensing agencies currently require random drug screening – in the United States this was especially the case after professional ice hockey player Vladimir Konstantinov's career-ending injuries when his recently hired chauffeur, Richard Gnida, lost control of their limousine and crashed.
+Many companies and local licensing agencies require random drug screening for chauffeurs.
+There have been increased requirements for compliance in drug and alcohol testing in the United States.
+The problem was highlighted after professional ice hockey player Vladimir Konstantinov's career-ending injuries when his recently hired chauffeur, Richard Gnida, lost control of their limousine and crashed.
+Another concern are company drug and alcohol policies for chauffeurs in those states where marijuana is legal because of the potential impact and impairment to perform their job safely and effectively.

-Dress

-In many places (or at times in the past), proper physical presence is presented by the chauffeur at all times.
-This usually includes a well-groomed individual, conservatively dressed in a clean and crisply pressed black or dark business suit or tuxedo, dress shirt, and appropriately matching tie, with black leather gloves and freshly polished matching footwear.
-In some areas, such as Japan, white gloves are the norm.
-Some companies have complete uniforms for their chauffeurs, and some require that hats be worn as part of the uniform.